songever/nlab-listary/README.md

 cargo tauri dev
 ```
 to build and examine the project.
-If you have something lacked please check https://tauri.app/start/prerequisites/.
+If you have your Tauri platform lacked please check https://tauri.app/start/prerequisites/.
+And for your Dioxus platform lacked check https://dioxuslabs.com/learn/0.6/guide/tooling.

 To open the browser in wsl, install wslu:
 ```